kaleb22/ml-front-end/README.md

 2. The display of the results searched
 3. The details of a specific item

-I wrote bellow some thoughts about how to improve the SEO, UX, Performance and Scalability in the application.
+I wrote bellow some thoughts about possible actions to improve the SEO, UX, Performance and Scalability in the application.

 ## SEO in the application